+Patients are also admitted for immunology conditions that need investigating.
 Patients with infectious diseases also come to Robin Ward and stay in isolation (away from other patients).

 Who you will meet